Right to Light Explained

 If you’re a property owner or tenant, you may enjoy an express legal right to light as set out (or referred to) in the registered title at HM Land Registry or:

 Sometimes, problems can arise that threaten your right to light.
-For example, the neighbours may have started to build an extension that your fear will interfere with your right to light; or trees or hedges on neighbouring land has started to block the light that has naturally entered your home for many years.
+For example, the neighbours may have started to build an extension that your fear will interfere with your right to light; or trees or hedges on neighbouring land have started to block the light that has naturally entered your home for many years.

-You may find that the neighbours are completely unaware they are affecting your right to light.
+You may find that the neighbours are unaware they are affecting your right to light.
 Our specialist lawyers will help you defend your rights and take robust, urgent action before it’s too late.

 Your neighbours are not permitted to build anything that blocks the light from entering your property without your permission.
 You do not have to tolerate anything that limits the light coming through into your property if falls below an acceptable standard.

-We also advise property developers, builders, architects, surveyors and other professionals who need specialist advice and representation on right to light issues.
+We also advise property developers, builders, architects, surveyors and other professionals who need specialist advice and representation on right-to-light issues.

 There’s no guarantee that we can secure or protect the full extent of the light your property has enjoyed over the years.
 This is because the court’s approach has been to determine how much light you have been left with – and then to consider if you still have sufficient for normal property use.